 The dashing duo of Muhammad Ali and Zeba were both from undivided India.
 Whereas Ali hailed from Rampur, Zeba’s birthplace was Ambala in Haryana.
 Considered one of the greatest actors from Pakistan, Ali even had a remarkable following in India.
 He regarded actors Dilip Kumar, Manoj Kumar and Sunil Dutt (all of whom were born in what is now Pakistan) as his close friends.
 On the other hand, Zeba is one of the most beautiful actresses to have graced the screen in Pakistan.

-Yousuf Khan, an actor known for masculine Punjabi movies, was actually born in Ferozpur, Punjab.
-Yousuf became famous for acting in films written by veteran writer Riaz Shahid, but later moved to regional films.
-Similarly, actors Habib and Syed Kamal, who were contemporaries of Yousuf Khan, were respectively born in Patiala and Meerut, more than a decade before partition.
-Kamal, who could easily pass for Raj Kapoor’s doppelganger, was a reasonably good director and producer in his own right, having produced films like Shehnai (1968).
+Yousuf Khan, known for masculine Punjabi movies, was born in Ferozpur, Punjab.
+He gained fame in Riaz Shahid’s films but later worked in regional movies.
+Similarly, actors Habib and Syed Kamal, Yousuf’s contemporaries, were born in Patiala and Meerut, over a decade before partition.
+Kamal, who resembled Raj Kapoor, also excelled as a director and producer, creating films like “Shehnai” (1968).

-Some actors born in India went on to become known for their character acting.
-Comedic actors like Safeerullah Lehri, who continued to amuse their viewers, was born in Kanpur, while the evergreen Muzaffar Nirala, was born in Delhi.
-Coming to the villain category, Agha Talish was born in Hoshiarpur Ludhiana, twenty years before Partition.
-Whether it is the role of a stern father, a wandering man, a ruthless landlord or a scheming general from Israel, Talish was disliked more by the audience than any other ‘villain’.
-Equally menacing on screen was the film and TV actor Munawar Saeed, who was born in Amroha.
+Some Indian-born actors achieved renown for character acting.
+Comedic actors like Safeerullah Lehri, born in Kanpur, continued to entertain, as did the evergreen Muzaffar Nirala, born in Delhi.
+In the villain category, Agha Talish, born in Hoshiarpur Ludhiana two decades before Partition, played roles as stern fathers, wandering men, ruthless landlords, and scheming generals.
+He earned more audience dislike than any other ‘villain’.
+Equally menacing on screen was film and TV actor Munawar Saeed, born in Amroha.

-If ever history is compiled about the singers of 60s and 70s, names of Ahmed Rushdi (Hyderabad, Deccan), Mehdi Hasan (Rajasthan), Akhlaq Ahmed (Dehli) and Naseem Begum (Amritsar) would be amongst the top ten.
-All of them were born during pre-Independance India, and became famous in Pakistani cinema through their playback singing and iconic film scores.
-They were often guided by celebrated music directors like A. Hameed, Ahmed Rahi and Rashid Attre, all born in Amritsar.
+If history were compiled about the singers of the 60s and 70s, names like Ahmed Rushdi, Mehdi Hasan, Akhlaq Ahmed, and Naseem Begum would stand out.
+Born in pre-Independence India, they rose to fame in Pakistani cinema through playback singing and iconic film scores, guided by music directors like A. Hameed, Ahmed Rahi, and Rashid Attre, all born in Amritsar.

-In the same vein, Tasleem Fazli, known to produce lyrics in a very short span of time, was born in Delhi in 1947.
-Himayat Ali Shair, the legendary songwriter and producer hailed from Hyderabad Deccan, while the legendary songwriter/ director/ producer, Suroor Barankvi was born in Barabanki seventeen years before Partition.
-Similarly, music director Sohail Rana, who was born in Agra, had a remarkable career writing the scores for Armaan (1966), Ehsaan (1967) and Baazi (1970).
+Tasleem Fazli, known for producing lyrics quickly, was born in Delhi in 1947.
+Himayat Ali Shair, a legendary songwriter and producer, hailed from Hyderabad Deccan.
+Suroor Barankvi, another legendary figure, was born in Barabanki seventeen years before Partition.
+Music director Sohail Rana, born in Agra, had a remarkable career scoring for films like Armaan, Ehsaan, and Baazi.